kynex7510/3dbrew/content/GPU/External_Registers.md

 </tbody>
 </table>

-- The weird thing about scan doubling, is that it works different between the bottom and top LCD.
-On the bottom LCD, it doubles the number of outputted pixels (so the same pixel is outputted twice, effectively doing column doubling).
+\* The weird thing about bit6, is that it works different between the bottom and top LCD.
+On the bottom LCD, it doubles the number of outputted pixels (so the same pixel is outputted twice, effectively doing pixel/column doubling).
 However on the top screen, it does scanline doubling instead.
-Considering that the bottom screen's table doesn't work on the top screen, this could give a hint as to how the top screen receives the pixel data from the PDC.
+Most likely the top screen receives two pixels at once per clock unit, outputting two scanlines simultaneously.

 On a 2DS, it seems to have no effect on the top part of the display, and on the bottom screen it just shifts the framebuffer to the right two pixels.

-GSP module only allows the LCD stereoscopy to be enabled when bit5=1 and bit6=0 here.
+GSP module only allows the LCD stereoscopy (3D) to be enabled when bit5=1 and bit6=0 here.
 When GSP module updates this register, GSP module will automatically disable the stereoscopy if those bits are not set for enabling stereoscopy.

-When both interlacing and scan doubling are disabled, the full resolution of the top screen (240x800) can be utilized if the PDC registers are updated to accomodate this higher resolution.
+When both interlacing and alternative mode is disabled (bit6=0), the full resolution of the top screen (240x800) can be utilized if the PDC registers are updated to accomodate this higher resolution.
 GSP contains tables for this mode (gsp mode == 1).
 GSP automatically applies this mode if both bit5 and bit6 are cleared.
 This is also the default, and the only valid mode for the bottom screen in userland.

-If only AB interlacing is enabled, gsp detects this as a request to switch to 3D mode (gsp mode == 2), and enables the parallax barrier.
+If only AB interlacing is enabled (bit5=1, bit6=0), gsp detects this as a request to switch to 3D mode (gsp mode == 2), and enables the parallax barrier.
+It's unknown how to control this, but some other PDC registers control if interlacing should be done by true interleaving (both framebuffers are treated as 240x400), or by skipping lines (both framebuffers are treated as 240x800).

-It's unknown how to control this, but some other PDC registers control if interlacing should be done by true interleaving (both framebuffers are treated as 240x400), or skipping lines (both framebuffers are treated as 240x800)
+If only alternative mode is enabled (bit5=0, bit6=1), gsp detects it as a request to switch back to 2D mode for the top screen (gsp mode == 0).

-If only scan doubling is enabled, gsp detects it as a request to switch back to 2D mode for the top screen (gsp mode == 0).
 This is also the default mode for the top screen.

 Both interlacing and scan doubling can't be enabled in usermode, but it works as expected in baremetal.